Iron polymaltose: Mode of action

 The drug is absorbed in the small intestine, primarily in the duodenum and jejunum.
 Absorption occurs via a controlled, active mechanism.
 No passive diffusion takes place, which ensures that practically no unbound (to transferrin) iron reaches the blood.
 The absorbed iron is primarily stored in the liver as ferritin (protein used for iron storage) and subsequently made available to the body for various functions, primarily for incorporation into the red blood cells' hemoglobin, thereby transporting oxygen in the blood.

 Pharmacodynamics

 The utilization and absorption by the erythrocytes of the iron administered orally in the form of iron polymaltose complex is correlated with the absorption in the intestines, whereby the relative absorption decreases with increased dosage and the more severe the iron deficiency, the greater the Absorption.
-As with all oral iron preparations, only about 10-15% of the iron is absorbed.
+As with ascorbate and sulfate oral iron preparations, only about 10-15% of the iron is absorbed.
 A dose of 100 mg of iron is thus necessary in order for 10 mg to be absorbed.